e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**The report, not an exception.** `trim!` returns a structured `TrimReport`: converged flag, solution NamedTuple (guess-shaped — warm-startable), final residuals with tolerances, iteration/evaluation counts, saturated-bounds list.
+**The report, not an exception.** `trim!` returns a structured `TrimReport`: converged flag, solution NamedTuple (guess-shaped — warm-startable), final residuals with tolerances, iteration/evaluation counts, saturated-bounds list, and the commit's fired events (component paths and event names, empty when boundary zero ran quiet — [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions); a non-empty set also raises `TrimCommitEvents`, [Appendix C](#appendix-c-the-diagnostic-kind-set): the committed stores then sit at the post-handler point, not the reported solution, and a `capture`-defaulted `linearize` ([§14.10](#1410-linearization-tap-selectors-one-seeded-pass-a-pure-query)) reads that point).
 Non-convergence never throws — it is an expected *outcome* (envelope-sweep data: hitting the infeasible edge is information), per [§13](#13-error-discipline)'s exceptions-are-broken-machinery line; a malformed problem is a `BuildError`-class failure at setup (`TrimProblemInvalid`,